docwhat/rbenv-chefdk/README.md

 ### Hey, what happened to `gem`?

-With the ChefDK you have to use `chef gem` instead.
+With the Chef Workstation you have to use `chef gem` instead.

-### Why don't you include `/opt/chefdk/embedded/bin`?
+### Why don't you include `/opt/chef-workstation/embedded/bin`?

-We don't fully include the `/opt/chefdk/embedded/bin` directory because it'll break your system in subtle ways.
+We don't fully include the `/opt/chef-workstation/embedded/bin` directory because it'll break your system in subtle ways.

-`/opt/chefdk/embedded/bin` has commands like `clear`, `tput`, `xsltproc`, and `xz`.
-These are commands that are part of your system and are only included in ChefDK so it gets reliable results across platforms.
+`/opt/chef-workstation/embedded/bin` has commands like `clear`, `tput`, `xsltproc`, and `xz`.
+These are commands that are part of your system and are only included in Chef Workstation so it gets reliable results across platforms.

-If we made shims of these commands, your system might break when not using chefdk and can produce unexpected results even if you were using chefdk if your version of these commands are different (e.g. Gnu vs. BSD or version).
+If we made shims of these commands, your system might break when not using chef-workstation and can produce unexpected results even if you were using chef-workstation if your version of these commands are different (e.g. Gnu vs. BSD or version).

-### Why not just symlink `/opt/chefdk/embedded` to `$(rbenv root)/versions/chefdk`?
+### Why not just symlink `/opt/chef-workstation/embedded` to `$(rbenv root)/versions/chef-workstation`?

-For the same reason we don't include `/opt/chefdk/embedded/bin`: It breaks systems commands in unexpected ways.
+For the same reason we don't include `/opt/chef-workstation/embedded/bin`: It breaks systems commands in unexpected ways.

 ### Rbenv isn't working or is using gems from the wrong place

-Make sure you undid any changes recommended by the [ChefDK install instructions](https://docs.chef.io/install_dk.html#set-system-ruby) or in the Homebrew info gist.
+Make sure you undid any changes recommended by the [Chef Workstation install instructions](https://docs.chef.io/install_dk.html#set-system-ruby) or in the Homebrew info gist.